plops/cl-cpp-generator2/example/131_sdr/README.md

 - instead build a tracker with an I and a Q arm (6 correlators)
 - this makes the code tracking independent of the local carrier phase

+- normalized noncoherent discriminator is more robust when the chip error is larger than 1/2 chip

+- discriminator spacing can be adjusted: when signal-to-noise ratio decreases use a wider spacing to avoide code lock loss

+### multipath

+- a delayed part of the signal can interfere at the receiver
+- this produces additional correlation peaks
+- early-late correlator samples may not be centered on the true arrival time